vuejs/it.vuejs.org/src/api/index.md

   In the above Esempio, the filter will only search for `"Jack"` in the `name` field of each user oggetto. **It is a good idea to always limit the search scope for better performance.**

   The Esempios above are using static Argomenti - we can, of course, use dynamic Argomenti as target stringa or search chiaves.
-Combined with `v-model` we can easily implement Tipo-ahead filtering:
+Combined con `v-model` we can easily implement Tipo-ahead filtering:

   ``` html
   <div id="filter-by-Esempio">